Murmansk5000/F21AS-Project/README.md

 #### v0.4 (GUI)

-- GUI framework construction
+- GUI framework construction.
+- A simple GUI.

 #### v0.5 (Report)

-- Report class is almost complete, change GUI details
+- Report class is almost complete.
+- Generate reports based on FlightList.
+- Change GUI details.

 #### v0.6 (test for Report)

-- Implementing tests for the Report class
+- Implementing tests for the Report class.

 #### v0.8 (Bug Fixes)

-- Completing almost all functions and debugging bugs
+- Completing almost all functions and debugging bugs.
+- GUI debugging with data.
+- Change some method when used.
+- Adding method to check and renew.

 #### v0.9